zhubiii/pongBot/README.md

 - [x] Write driver code to be able to control the robot in a controller/agent configuration
   -  See the "controller_agent" package in the catkin_ws
 - [x] Combine all motors into a single robot arm
+  - [ ] DETOUR: Redesign turntable and base2 in PLA to fix wobble.
+Also design ball-bearing support beams
 - [ ] Figure out coordinate frame transformations of each necessary part (base, joints, end effector)
+- [ ] Write code to do a "show floor" run of all of the robots capabilities
 - [ ] Use OpenCV to identify and get pose estimation of a ping pong ball
 - [ ] Figure out coordinate frame transforamtions of camera to robot
 - [ ] Be able to have robot autonomously move its end effector to a static ping-pong ball identified by the overhead camera